Asoul/3intcomp/README.md

 ## Limitation

-This projection is not guarantee 1 to 1, so in a small range, the answer may not be found, and some target string pattern can be found multiple times.
+This encoding is not guarantee 1 to 1, so in a small range, the answer may not be found, and some target string pattern can be found multiple times.
 Also, finding a solution is computational hard.

 ## Beyond 3 int